aplteam/Tatin/README.md

 You may also keep a local Registry on your own machine, for example for development work.
 From a consumer's perspective there is no difference between consuming a package that is coming from a Tatin Server or from a local Registry.

-The document `InstallingTheTatinServer.html` in the `docs/` folder discusses how to install the Tatin client.
+The document [_Installing The Tatin Server_](https://tatin.dev/Assets/docs/InstallingTheTatinServer.html "Link to InstallingTheTatinServer.html on the Tatin server") discusses how to install the Tatin client.

 ## Contributing to the code

-There is a document "TatinForContributor.html" available in the `docs/` folder that discusses how one can contribute to the documentation or the code or both.
+There is a document [_Tatin For Contributors_](https://tatin.dev/Assets/docs/TatinForContributors.html "Link toTatinForContributors.html on the Tatin server") available that discusses how one can contribute to the documentation or the code or both.

 -----

-Latest revision 2020-23
+Latest revision 2020-02-28